 Use Stevia or any sugar substitute.

 The best translation for this, it means “Flavored Water.”

-Mexican restaurants will run out of ingredients.
-It is easier to use a general phrase like this on their menu, depending on what they have available.
+Mexican restaurants, for the most part, use seasonal ingredients.
+It is easier to use a general phrase like this on the menu, depending on what is available.

-- Once it’s all blended, you end up with a thick consistency.
+- Once it’s all blended, you end up with fruit water.

 Does agua fresca have caffeine?

 No. Agua frescas are made with fruit, water, and sugar.
 That’s it.

 You might see a soft drink called “Fresca” which is also caffeine free.